 For that music video, Parker was nominated for a Young Artist Academy Award.
 He has also done several commericals.

-Parker attended Magnolia Science Academy this past academic year and he earned high honors, completing his 6th grade year and was ranked #1 out of 42 kids in his class.
-He also kept up his dance studies, training in Contemporary with Tasha Hamilton at Millennium and in Ballet and Pas de deux at Marat Dukayev’s School of Ballet.
+Parker attended Magnolia Science Academy during the 2017-18 academic year and he earned high honors, completing his 6th grade year and was ranked #1 out of 42 kids in his class.
+He also kept up his dance studies, training in Contemporary with Tasha Hamilton at Millennium and in Ballet and pas de deux at Marat Dukayev’s School of Ballet.

 Civic Theatre of Allentown, PA